 You should note that boom miking in tight spaces and when the microphone must be held close to a surface (ceiling or wall) is a better option than using a shotgun mic.
 It is often more convenient to use a cardioid pencil microphone than a shotgun microphone.

 The typical shotgun microphone’s rear lobe of sensitivity will pick up reflections from walls and cause a comb-filtering effect that would reduce the sound quality.

 The cardioid microphones on the other side do not have this rear lobe sensitivity and will reject most of the surface rejections.
 This results in less comb filtering, a more true sound, and slightly less directionality.

 - How To Improve Microphone Quality?
 Top Full Guide 2022

 - How To Test Microphone On Mac?
 Top Full Guide 2022

 The boom microphone is the most popular choice of videographers.
 The Shotgun Mic will help you achieve the best sound quality for your production.

 They provide clear and high-quality sound to your footage by selecting specific sounds without recording other unwanted sound sources.

-Hopefully, through this article, you will better understand the functions and applications of boom microphones and can choose the most suitable mic to serve your work and hobbies.
+Hopefully, through this article, you will better understand the functions and applications of microphones and can choose the most suitable mic to serve your work and hobbies.